 In order to make lifelong learning reality, EU member states over the past two decades have promoted structural change in order to make their educational systems more flexible.
 More recently, national governments have started to decentralise the design and provision of adult education from the higher levels to local or regional governments, and to stimulate the building of local networks for lifelong learning.
 It is supposed that those networks are in a better position to react rapidly to changes and match learning needs with demands.
 Moreover, stakeholders on the micro-level are expected to bring learning closer to home but also closer to the situations in which it is applied (work, family, care, hobbies etc.).

-Susannah Chambers, NIACE discusses in her vlog the positive contributions and valuable skills Community Learning can bring to learners and society.
+Susannah Chambers, NIACE in her latest vlog is discussing the positive contributions and valuable skills Community Learning can bring to learners and society.
 Underpinning research evidence is presented to support the call for there to be national investment in a radical new vision for Community Learning.

 The XPLOIT project was created to enhance the exploitation of the many European learning projects.
 Most of them are producing excellent materials and resources which are vanishing after the end of the funding period.
 The question was (and still is) why and the mission was to find a systematic practice in supporting new infrastructures in the local communities to make use and adopt those many resources.

 The learning city concept can contribute greatly to lifelong learning objectives within a community (rural area, neighbourhood, city or region).
 However, it must be well planned, engage stakeholders from across different sectors and most importantly provide a mechanism for monitoring progress.